 Scholarship holders receive 300,- EUR monthly starting October for the duration of one year (the scholarship holder will also receive this stipend if he/she decides to spend a semester during the year abroad with the ERASMUS program).
 If you plan to combine the Deutschlandstipendium with another kind of scholarship, please read this paper (in German only).
 BAföG monies, child subsidies and accommodation allowances are not affected.

 A HMKW scholarship committee will choose the winners after the application deadline.
-For more information, please contact our study advisory team at studienberatung (at) hmkw.de with the subject heading “Deutschlandstipendium”.
+For more information, please contact our study advisory team at studienberatung (at) hmkw.de with the subject heading “Deutschlandstipendium” or our scholarship info page.

 Prospective and current students of HMKW have the possibility to apply for public scholarships.
 Depending on the selection process (prospective) students can apply or be proposed for a scholarship.
 As a rule, the receipt of a scholarship is linked to outstanding achievements in school or university and/or to a special social, social or political commitment.
 In addition to financial support, which does not have to be paid back, scholarship holders often receive non-material support in the form of knowledge transfer, advice and contacts.